 Explore Rainbow Falls

 There are waterfalls a plenty around the islands of Hawaii, so one or two must make it onto your dream holiday itinerary.

 I’ve picked Rainbow Falls as it’s a lovely waterfall that runs over a cliff side and crashes down into a large crater.

 There are so many things to do in Hawaii, it is impossible to include them all.
 I would have loved to have included Maui on the list, but adventures on the other islands meant time was allocated to them instead.

 There you have it.
-Adventures, hiking, surfing, golf, tubing, climbing active volcanoes…this 2-week itinerary has everything.
+Adventures, hiking, surfing, golf, tubing, climbing active volcanoes…this itinerary for 2 weeks in Hawaii has everything.

 Is there anything I’ve missed off the itinerary that you would recommend based on your experience?

 Let me know in the comments below 🙂